petrovs12/PublicPersonalKnowledgeBase/vault/science.CS.algos.mics.md

 # [Lowest common ancestor binary tree](https://leetcode.com/problems/lowest-common-ancestor-of-a-binary-tree-iii/)

+keep a dict, denoting how many of [p,q] we have found in the corresponding subtree. keep a global state to know when we've found the answer...

 ```{python}
     def lowestCommonAncestor(self, p: 'Node', q: 'Node') -> 'Node':
         # so what do we want to do here...